actions-marketplace-validations/mosserm_publish-bicep-files/README.md

 # Github Action for Deploying Multiple Bicep Files to Azure

 A github action to deploy multiple bicep files.
-Capable of only uploading files that were changed to Azure.
+Given a list of file paths to bicep files, this action publishes each file to a specified registry.

 ## Inputs